keystonejs/keystone/docs/guides/cache-hints.md

 });
 ```

-#### Dynamic cache hints

-Cache hints can be dynamically returned from a function that takes an object with these members:
+Only static cache hints are supported at the field level, but for lists cache hints can be dynamically returned from a function that takes an object with these members:

 - `results`: an array of query results
 - `operationName`: the name of the GraphQL operation that generated the results